oktadev/okta-blog/_source/_posts/2022-07-08-spa-web-security-csrf-xss.md

 The recommendation is to have your client call an endpoint on your back-end to get the CSRF token.
 The endpoint **must** be super vigilant about confirming the caller's origin and keeping that CORS allowlist very strict.

 ### Dive deeper into CSRF
-Luckily, there are a lot of browser protections that help us mitigate CSRF.
+There are a lot of browser protections that help us mitigate CSRF.
 Check out these links if you want to learn more about CSRF.
 * [Prevent Cross-Site Request Forgery (CSRF) Attacks by Auth0](https://auth0.com/blog/cross-site-request-forgery-csrf/)
 * [Cross-Site Request Forgery Prevention Cheat Sheet by OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html)
 * [Understanding CSRF from the Express team](https://github.com/pillarjs/understanding-csrf)